-only 65%-70% of "Satisfied" customers (a 4 out of 5 rating) and over 90% of "Very Satisfied" customers (a 5 rating).
+The Voices system provides data and information to build customer relationships by focusing on areas of high importance to customer satisfaction and loyalty.
+For example, when customer return rates were first tracked in 1999, Landmark was retaining only 65%-70% of "Satisfied" customers (a 4 out of 5 rating) and over 90% of "Very Satisfied" customers (a 5 rating).
 This predictive model indicated that customers who were "Very Satisfied" were three times more likely to return than those who were merely "Satisfied."
 Because the cost of acquiring each new customer is \$51 (based on local area industry norms), profits are realized only when customers become repeat customers ("regulars").

-Based on that analysis, in 1999, one of the first DINERS Teams tackled the issue of improving customer retention through redesigned products and services and the implementation of a frequent diner program called "Our Family."
+Based on that analysis, in 1999, one of the first DINERS Teams tackled the issue of improving customer retention through redesigned products and services and the implementation of a frequent diners program called "Our Family."
 Loyalty incentives include free desserts, two-for-one meals, and early notice of special events and new menu items.
 Our Family customers receive thank-you, birthday, and anniversary cards and "treat a friend" coupons in order to gain customer referrals.
 Our Family members receive additional incentives for each customer referral they provide.
-When an Our Family member makes a reservation, the on-line reservation system displays his/her preferences, including parking, meal times, seating, waiters, menu items, specials, beverages, payment methods, and promotions.
+When an Our Family member makes a reservation, the on-line reservation system displays his/her preferences, including parking, meal times, seating, servers, menu items, specials, beverages, payment methods, and promotions.
 It also displays past satisfaction ratings, complaints, ordering trends, and special needs, such as access for disabled persons, booster seats, high chairs, and large-print menus.
 One hour before the reservation time or immediately upon the guest's arrival, the profile is displayed again for the host(ess) to use to plan the dining experience.
-Our family members can update their family portrait and profile on-site or through the Web site.
+Our Family members can update their family portrait and profile on-site or through the Web site.